josephlijo/jsBoot/Learning/reactBoot/README.md

 As we can see, *params* is an object and it contains all the properties added to the `<Greeting />` component.
 This *params* in React is called **props**
 - Here we could re-use the component, see for [example](https://codepen.io/LJdev/pen/WMzgve) how we are using the same component with different properties (class name)
+- We could also [compose](https://codepen.io/LJdev/pen/NyYLjP) the components inside another component.